japl-lang/JustAnotherJAPL/docs/grammar.md

   or equal to the last one: backwards ranges are illegal.
 In addition to this, although numerical ranges can use any combination of the supported number representation (meaning `'0 ...
 0x10'` is a valid range encompassing all decimal numbers from 0 to 16) it is RECOMMENDED that the representation used is consistent across the start and end of the range.
-  Finally, ranges can have a character and a number as either "{" function* "}"start or end of them, in which case the character is to be interpreted as its character code in decimal
+  Finally, ranges can have a character and a number as either start or end of them, in which case the character is to be interpreted as its character code in decimal
  - For readability purposes, it is RECOMMENTED that the grammar text be left aligned and that spaces are used between operators